 Q: How does Google approach security?

 Information security is job #1 for Google.
 We've spent our entire lifetime building secure infrastructure, services and applications that other cloud providers seek to offer.
-With a significant portion of our engineering talent directed toward security, it's no surprise that discerning businesses around the world are adopting Google Apps because they can trust we will protect their data.
+With a significant portion of our engineering talent directed toward security, it's no surprise that discerning businesses around the world are adopting G Suite because they can trust we will protect their data.
 Period.

 Google has another unique strength: our ability to innovate.
 We've scaled to support innovation at a go-to-market speed, quality, value and trust level that's unparalleled in the industry.